 On 22 March 2019, schools were advised by Health and Safety directorate that the maximum speed limit to be applied on all school grounds is 10km/h.

-- Use the SAFETY Fact Sheet - Vehicle and Pedestrian Safety (Staff only) to assess risk management of vehicles on school grounds
+- Use the SAFETY Fact Sheet - Vehicle and Pedestrian Safety (Staff only) and the new SAFETY RISK Assessment and Management Plan to assess risk management of vehicles on school grounds

 - Develop appropriate strategies to eliminate or control the risks using the hierarchy of controls.

 - Document the risk management plan with strategies and share the plan with staff, students, parents and carers, and regular contractors and visitors.

 - Review the risk management plan at regular intervals when:

 - more information is available

 - the situation changes

 - Contact your Work Health and Safety Advisors (staff only) for assistance in completing this process.